Skip to code content (skip section selection)

 4. Admit the accusation in whole or in part.

 (b) Failure to File – Waiver.
-The respondent shall be entitled to a hearing on the merits if he files a notice of defense within 10 days, and any such notice shall be deemed a specific denial of all parts of the accusation not expressly admitted.
+The respondent shall be entitled to a hearing on the merits if the respondent files a notice of defense within 10 days, and any such notice shall be deemed a specific denial of all parts of the accusation not expressly admitted.
 Failure to file such notice shall constitute a waiver of respondent’s rights to a hearing, but the Board in its discretion may nevertheless grant a hearing.
 Unless objection is taken as provided in this section, all objections to the form of the accusation shall be deemed waived.